SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Fluttershy looks in the mirror and says, "You got this Fluttershy!"

 She blinks and is shocked to find her reflection replaced with Pinkie Pie.
-She backs away and hides behind her mane with her eyes looking at the floor.
+She backs away and hides behind her mane.
 After taking a few seconds to compose herself, she looks back in the mirror to find her own reflection is back.

 She hears a knock at the door and goes to answer it.